meetakashn/meetakashn/README.md

 ### M.C.A Student @ S.R.M University | Java & Flutter Developer | YouTuber

 A results-driven developer passionate about building intuitive, user-friendly mobile and web applications.
 Specializing in cross-platform mobile development with Flutter and robust backend logic with Java.
-I enjoy solving complex problems, writing clean architecture, and collaborating with teams to take products from concept to deployment.
+I enjoy solving complex problems, writing clean architecture, and collaborating with clients and teams to take products from concept to deployment.

 ---